Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Beckwith-Wiedemann syndrome (BWS) is a congenital disease that is characterized by excessively rapid growth at a younger age, asymmetry in the development of the body, an increased risk of developing cancer and some birth defects, and a violation of the child’s behavior.
-First described as a family form of omphalocele with macroglossia in 1964, by German doctor Hans-Rudolf Wiedemann.
+Beckwith-Wiedemann syndrome (BWS) is a congenital disorder characterized by excessively rapid growth in infancy, asymmetry of body development, increased risk of cancer and some birth defects, and behavioral problems in children.
+It was first described as a familial form of omphalocele with macroglossia in 1964 by German doctor Hans-Rudolf Wiedemann.
 In 1969, J. Bruce Beckwith of Loma Linda University, California, described similar symptoms in several patients.
-Initially, Professor Wiedemann coined the term EMG syndrome to describe the combination of congenital umbilical hernia, macroglossia, and gigantism.
+Professor Wiedemann initially coined the term EMG syndrome to describe the combination of congenital umbilical hernia, macroglossia, and gigantism.
 Over time, this pathology was renamed Beckwith-Wiedemann syndrome (BWS).

-Beckwith-Wiedemann syndrome with a complicated type of inheritance, the locus of the disease is located on the short arm of chromosome 11 (CDKN1C, H19, IGF2, and KCNQ1OT1 genes).
-Abnormal methylation disrupts the regulation of these genes, which leads to overgrowth and other characteristic features of Beckwith-Wiedemann syndrome.
+Beckwith-Wiedemann syndrome has a complex inheritance pattern, the disease locus is located on the short arm of chromosome 11 (CDKN1C, H19, IGF2, and KCNQ1OT1 genes).
+Abnormal methylation disrupts the regulation of these genes, which leads to excessively rapid growth and other characteristic features of Beckwith-Wiedemann syndrome.

-About 1% of all people with this syndrome have chromosomal abnormalities, such as rearrangements (translocations), abnormal copying (duplication), or loss (removal) of genetic material from chromosome 11.
+About 1% of all people with this syndrome have chromosomal abnormalities, such as rearrangements (translocations), abnormal copying (duplication), or loss (deletion) of genetic material from chromosome 11.

 Molecular genetic verification of changes in this locus is possible.

-The disease is characterized by premature rapid growth of a child at an early age.
-After 8 years, growth slows.
-In some children with Beckwith-Wiedemann syndrome, individual parts of the body on one side can grow to anomalously large sizes (the so-called hemihyperplasia), which leads to asymmetric appearance.
+The disease is characterized by premature rapid growth in the child at an early age.
+After 8 years of age, growth slows down.
+In some children with Beckwith-Wiedemann syndrome, individual body parts on one side may grow to abnormally large sizes (called hemihyperplasia), which leads to an asymmetrical appearance.

-Some babies with Beckwith-Wiedemann syndrome have abnormally large tongue (macroglossia), which sometimes makes breathing and swallowing difficult, abnormally large abdominal organs (splanchnomegaly), skin folds or pits near the ears, hypoglycemia and kidney abnormalities.
+Some infants with Beckwith-Wiedemann syndrome have an abnormally large tongue (macroglossia), which sometimes makes breathing and swallowing difficult, abnormally large abdominal organs (splanchnomegaly), skin folds or pits near the ears, hypoglycemia, and kidney abnormalities.

-Children have an increased risk of developing several types of cancer, in particular kidney cancer, Wilms tumor and hepatoblastoma.
+Children have an increased risk of developing several types of cancer, particularly kidney cancer, Wilms tumor, and hepatoblastoma.

 Complications and consequences